 As was true of Doc Smith, Bob went into the Navy to assist in the war effort.
 Al kept the Spudnut flame alive.
 And, when Bob returned from the war, the brothers developed a dry Spudnut mix that allowed them to ship the product without spoilage and the franchise was born.So, while Doc Smith may have developed a potato-based doughnut batter, it was not the one that propelled the Pelton brothers into Spudnuts fame!"

-A very good article about the rise and fall of the Spudnuts chain.
+A good article about the history of the Spudnuts franchise.

 Blog article with photos, about a Spudnut shop in Ft.
 Collins, Colorado, from the early 1950's to the 1970's.